7 Minute Rule Explained: Time Rounding Rules as per Federal Law

-Time rounding is legal under federal law, but only under specific conditions.
+Time rounding or 7 Minute Rule is legal under federal law, but only under specific conditions.
 When those conditions aren’t met, workers can lose significant pay over time, and employers face serious legal consequences.

 Each 15-minute window has a midpoint.
 If your punch falls in the first half, it rounds back.
 If it falls in the second half, it rounds forward.